 How do I know if I’m in menopause?

-Cessation of menstruation for 12 consecutive months is the definition and therefore the main symptom of menopause, although symptoms can start up to 10 years prior to this, known as perimenopause.
+Cessation of menstruation for 12 consecutive months is the definition and, therefore, the main symptom of menopause, although symptoms can start up to 10 years before this, known as perimenopause.

 Other common menopause symptoms that can occur in the period up to and following the cessation of menstrual bleeding include:

 - mood swings, potentially due to hormone fluctuations

 - lack of concentration

 - difficulty falling asleep and increased night-time waking

 - vaginal dryness due to a reduction in oestrogen production and potentially leading to sexual discomfort

 - urinary incontinence due to loss of muscle tone and lowered oestrogen levels